johnnylieu/PassGeneratorHW/README.md

 ## Password Generator
-After days of struggling and blowing my tutor's slack, the class TA's slack, and the Google bar, I proudly present to you, the Password Generator (lol).
+After days of struggling and blowing up my tutor's slack, the class TA's slack, and the Google bar, I proudly present to you, the Password Generator (lol).

 ## Summary